Our Offerings

 Why is there an administrative fee?

 The administrative fee is used to pay our investor relations, marketing and technology costs associated with onboarding new investors.
-The administrative fee ranges between 0% and 2% depending on the size of the investment.
+The administrative fee is 1.5%.
 We show every fee upfront because we want you to know what you are paying and believe the value we provide far exceeds the cost.
-We don’t pay third-party marketers because we believe it’s important to have a direct line of communication with our investment partners and it’s another example of how we keep fees to a minimum while also controlling the quality of the experience.
+We don’t pay third-party marketers because we believe it’s important to have a direct line of communication with our investment partners, and it’s another example of how we keep fees to a minimum while also controlling the quality of the experience.
 Note that the administrative fee is taken off the front end of your investment.
-For example, if your investment is $100,000 with a 2% administrative fee, then the preferred return and dividend will be based on an investment value of $98,000.
+For example, if your investment is $100,000 with a 1.5% administrative fee, then the preferred return and dividend will be based on an investment value of $98,500.

 When is the administrative fee charged?